|

 receiver Tai Streets and defensive back Jason Webster.

-draft pretty ok.
-They picked up some players that they
+They picked up some players that they needed but didn’t

-only first round pick the 49ers drafted Oklahoma State
+round pick the 49ers drafted Oklahoma State standout wide receiver

 The 49ers were led in passing